ptabriz/FOSS4G_workshop/README.md

 #### Generating 4 copies of the surface and viewpoint spheres

-In this step we create 3 addtional copies of the surface model and move each of the viewpoint spheres to the
+In this step we create 3 additional copies of the surface model and move each of the viewpoint spheres to the
 corresponding surface.

 __`GUI`__
-* Select DSM object and press `ctrl+c` , `ctrl+v` to make a copy of the object , you should see the example1_dsm.001 in the outliner
+* Select DSM object and press `ctrl+c` , `ctrl+v` to make a copy of the object , you should see the object *example1_dsm.001* in the outliner
-* Select the "example1_dsm001"
+* Select object *example1_dsm001*
 * go to __Properties Editor__ ‣  __Object__ (cube icon)
 * In the __Transform__ panel ‣  __Delta Transform__ ‣  __X:__ type *750* to move the duplicated surface 750 meters to the east
 * Create another copy of the DSM , put -750 for Y parameter to move the duplicate surface 750 meters to the south